perceptioncqu/perception-group/_members/Hongliang_Liu.md

   email: 20200701049g@cqu.edu.cn
 ---

-My research direction is robot systems and robot perception..
+My research direction is robot systems and robot perception.

+I'm studying for a doctorate.